grappafinance/core-physical/docs/architecture.md

 ![high level](./imgs/system-diagram.png)

-There are 2 main contracts: `Grappa`, `OptionToken`, and 2 sets of contracts: oracles, and margin engines.
+There are 2 main contracts: `Grappa`, `PhysicalOptionToken`, and 2 sets of contracts: oracles, and margin engines.

 ## `Grappa.sol`